 We issue stock-based compensation awards to our employees and non-employee directors, including stock options.
 We measure stock-based compensation expense related to these awards based on the fair value of the award on the date of grant and recognize stock-based compensation expense, less estimated forfeitures, on a straight-line basis over the requisite service period of the awards, which generally equals the vesting period.
+We grant stock options with exercise prices equal to the estimated fair value of our common stock on the date of grant.
 We have selected the Black-Scholes option pricing model to determine the fair value of stock option awards, which requires the input of various assumptions that require management to apply judgment and make assumptions and estimates, including: